Clemapfel/jluna/README.md

 A verbose, step-by-step introduction and manual is available [here](./docs/manual.md).
 This manual is written for people less familiar with C++ and/or Julia, providing non-jluna related guidance where necessary.

-Furthermore, all user-facing code has in-line documentation, available through most IDEs (or the Julia `help?` command).
+Furthermore, all user-facing code has in-line documentation, available through most IDEs.

 Advanced users are encouraged to check the headers (available in `jluna/include/`) for implementation details.
 They are formatted specifically to be easily understood by 3rd parties.